-Looking for picture books about unicorns, or chapter books about unicorns for your older readers?
+Looking for children’s books about unicorns?
 If you have a unicorn obsessed little one at home, you’ll get major props in your house if you pull these stories off your shelf.
 So what are you waiting for?
 Check out these children’s books about unicorns today!

 Stay on Trend With These Picture Books About Unicorns!

 What on earth is it about unicorns these days?
 The unicorn obsession is gripping the world and everywhere we look, unicorn magic is evident.
 From cakes to clothes, headbands to jewelry, these magical creatures are all over the place.
 And guess what??
 Unicorns are embracing the covers of books, too, and these children’s books about unicorns are just as magical as you would guess.

 Children’s books about unicorns are wonderful, so don’t knock ‘em!

 Unicorns?
 Ughhhhh.
 That’s the attitude so many parents and teachers have when it comes to children’s books about unicorns.
 But really – they are wonderful, so please don’t turn your nose at them!!
 Here’s why these stories should have a prominent place in your home:

 First, unicorns aren’t real.
 So when our kids are dreaming about, talking about, and reading about unicorns, they are using their imagination.
 And there’s nothing more incredible than that.
 When kids exercise their imaginations, not only are they exercising their brains in the best way possible, but playing “pretend” allows them to explore relationships between family and friends, learn valuable communication skills, and even help them work out their fears and worries.